Last Updated on

 Whether you’re a local or an expat, there’s often a demand for little services that make life easier.
 For instance, in the Netherlands, you don’t get screens on your windows.

-As someone who is very prone to mosquito bites AND who has a cat, I find the summer hard as I don’t open the windows to prevent the cat from getting outside and the mosquitos from getting in.
+As someone who is very prone to mosquito bites AND who has a cat, I find the summer hard as I don’t open the windows to prevent the cat from getting outside and the mosquitos from getting inside.

 Similarly, my husband has done some carpentry work and IKEA furniture assembly when someone is looking for extra help.
-I realize it’s not a windfall, however a few tasks over a course of a month can mean a nice weekend away funded by your hobbies.
+I realize that it’s not a windfall, however a few tasks over a course of a month can mean a nice weekend away funded by your hobbies.

 Secret Shopping for extra cash (Thanks to Lia!)